10.1 How the 5-Skill Evaluation Works

 Key Takeaways

-- Florida's Prometric skills evaluation tests 5 skills: hand washing is always required, plus 4 randomly selected from the remaining 21.
+- Florida's Prometric skills evaluation tests 5 skills: hand hygiene is always one of them (and is NOT prompted), plus 4 randomly selected from the ~22-skill pool.

-- Indirect-care steps (privacy, call light, hand hygiene, comfort, safety) are scored on every skill, not just the named procedure.
+- Indirect-care steps (privacy, call light, hand hygiene, body alignment, low bed, comfort, communication) are scored on every skill, not just the named procedure.

-- An RN evaluator reads each scenario and cannot coach you once the skill begins — practice to verbal cues, not reminders.
+- The evaluator reads each scenario, observes silently, and cannot coach you once the skill begins — and correcting a reminded infection-control step earns no credit.

 The Florida Skills Test Format

-You do not pick the skills, and you cannot skip one you dislike.
-The evaluator reads the scenario aloud, observes silently, and cannot teach or coach you once the skill starts.
-Practice so you can perform from a one-line prompt without reminders.
+The evaluator reads each scenario aloud once, observes silently, and cannot teach or coach you after the skill begins.
+Practice so you can perform from a one-line prompt with no reminders.

 Critical Steps vs. Indirect-Care Steps